 Class Schedule: ***

-(***for more information click on 'class schedule' above)
+(***for more information and future dates when available, click on Class Schedule above)